 Decades of technological development in manufacturing have made operations more complex and multi-layered.
-We must digest a striking amount of data, generated at all levels of production.
+We must digest a striking amount of data, generated at all production levels.
 Workers and managers need tools to quickly identify key insights and spot opportunities for growth.
-It is in this context that production data visualisation, as an approach to knowledge creation, can change the game and significantly improve OEE, productivity and profitability.
+It is in this context that production data visualization, as an approach to knowledge creation, can change the game and significantly improve OEE, productivity, and profitability.

 Bringing Production Data Visualisation to Manufacturing

 With a design-savvy application of ICTs, we can make visual cues speak louder than tables, and to a wider audience.
-That is why Evocon deploys the most user-friendly OEE software and visualisation techniques with one goal in mind – enabling manufacturers to make the most out of their production process, from shop floor operators to top-level management.
+That is why Evocon deploys user-friendly visualization techniques with one goal in mind – enabling manufacturers to make the most out of their production process, from shop floor operators to top-level management.

-But how does production data visualisation improve workers’ engagement to boost knowledge creation?
+But how does production data visualization improve workers’ engagement to boost knowledge creation?

 The Long-Standing Quest for Meaning in Numbers and Data